 Step 2: Your Device

-Now, on your own Android device, install the AnyDesk app.
+Now, on your own Android device, install the same AnyDesk app.
+Yes, it’s the same app as before, however, we’ll configure it diffrently on the host device.

 Once you open the app, similar to the remote device, you’ll be asked to install the AnyDesk control plugin.
 But, since we don’t want to control our own device, we won’t be requiring this plugin.
 Hence, tap on “Cancel“.
 Next, enter the 6-digit Address from your friend’s device within the textbox just below the Remote Address label and tap on the “Arrow” icon to connect.